The home of Mr. and Mrs. Edward

 Among the guests from out of town

-were Mr. & Mrs. D. Pettit of North Tonawanda,
+Mr. & Mrs. D. Pettit of North Tonawanda,

 Mrs. R. Shannon of Grimsby,